 Brosnan and the Bond producers had discussed doing a further film after Die Another Day.
 But the disappointing box office and critical reception nixed that, and the franchise went into mothballs.
 Bond, it seemed, had lost his licence to thrill.

 Exploding helicopter innovation

-There’s other pleasing helicopter sequences in the film.
+There is other pleasing helicopter sequences in the film.
 During the film’s finale Bond and Jinx (Halle Berry) escape the fatally damaged transport plane they’re aboard.

 They fall out the back of the airplane in a helicopter which Bond desperately tries to start whilst plummeting to the ground.
-In classic nick-of-time style, Bond is able to start the rotor blades in time, and prevent the chopper becoming a helicopter pancake.
+In classic nick-of-time style, Bond is able to start the rotor blades and prevent the chopper becoming a helicopter pancake.

-Little demonstrates better that the fact the Bond franchise had lost its way than the scene where Bond’s return to the UK is sound tracked by London Calling by The Clash.
+Little demonstrates better that the fact the Bond franchise had lost its way than the scene where Bond’s return to the UK is soundtracked by London Calling by The Clash.